dojot/dojot/connector/mqtt/vernemq/broker/README.md

 # **Plugins**

-There are some plugins that were developed to VerneMQ:
+There are some plugins that were developed to the dojot VerneMQ service:

 - [ACL](./src/dojot_acl_plugin)
 - [Disconnect](./src/dojot_disconnect_plugin)